Towards a unified quantum field theory of dark energy and inflation: unstable de Sitter vacuum and running vacuum: Discussion and conclusions

 \section{Discussion and conclusions}

 In this paper, we have emphasized the notion of quantum vacuum in the context of fundamental physics.
 This applies, in particular, to quantum field theory (QFT) in curved spacetime and hence it suggests that the vacuum energy density (VED) should also play a relevant role in the fundamental description of the cosmological evolution.
 From this point of view, the quantum dynamics of vacuum should naturally be connected to what we call (dynamical) dark energy (DE) in the present universe and even to the mechanism of inflation in the early universe.
 Our QFT approach is semiclassical in that only the quantized matter fields determine the quantum vacuum energy.
 This part is safe and established, whereas quantum gravity (QG) considerations can wait for a final quantum theory of the gravitational field, which does not exist at present.
 Two QFT scenarios along these lines have been addressed here, both of them aimed at a unification purpose in our description of the cosmic history, to wit: scenario i) is the running vacuum model (RVM)\cite{JSPRev2022, JSPRev2013,JSPRev2015}, which we have revisited in light of the recent works\cite{CristianJoan2020,CristianJoan2022a,CristianJoan2022b,CristianJoanSamira2023,SolaPeracaula:2025yco}; scenario ii) is unstable de Sitter vacuum, which we have analyzed in detail here for the first time within the off-shell adiabatic renormalization scheme proposed in \cite{CristianJoan2020,CristianJoan2022a}.
 In both cases, we have addressed the renormalized energy-momentum tensor (EMT) of a quantized scalar field non-minimally coupled to the FLRW background and derived the corresponding VED.
 These scenarios consistently lead to a dynamical solution for the cosmic vacuum, with vast implications for the description of the cosmological history.
 In particular, we have demonstrated the consequences of vacuum dynamics for the current universe and also for the very early universe.
-In the former, the evolution of the quantum vacuum leads to a possible QFT explanation for DE as dynamical VED without invoking quintessence and the like, whereas in the latter we find a new mechanism of inflation without appealing to {\it ad hoc} inflaton fields.
-In both pictures a unified description of the DE and inflation becomes possible on fundamental grounds, as we summarize below.
+In the former, the evolution of the quantum vacuum leads to a possible QFT explanation for DE as dynamical VED without invoking quintessence and the like, whereas in the latter we find a new mechanism of inflation without appealing to {\it ad hoc} inflaton fields. \jtext{Our study depicts a possible unified framework for DE and inflation which might be possible on fundamental grounds, as we summarize below.
+However, as it is natural for a comprehensive work of this sort, further investigations are mandatory in order to confirm the full viability of this unified approach, which is presented here as a promising proposal in its preliminary stage.}